Eyevinn/whip/README.md

 limitations under the License.
 ```

+## Support

+Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
+If you fancy any help in enhancing or integrating this component just drop an email to sales@eyevinn.se and we'll figure something out together.

 ## About Eyevinn Technology

-Eyevinn Technology is an independent consultant firm specialized in video and streaming.
+[Eyevinn Technology](https://www.eyevinntechnology.se) is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.

-At Eyevinn, every software developer consultant has a dedicated budget reserved for open source development and contribution to the open source community.
-This give us room for innovation, team building and personal competence development.
-And also gives us as a company a way to contribute back to the open source community.
+As our way to innovate and push the industry forward we develop proof-of-concepts and tools.
+The things we learn and the code we write we share with the industry in [blogs](https://dev.to/video) and by open sourcing the code we have written.

 Want to know more about Eyevinn and how it is to work here.
 Contact us at work@eyevinn.se!